Sometimes, it’s easy to know when you should get a new HVAC system.

 - Manufacturer promotions: Less demand for installations leads to some pretty compelling incentives from equipment manufacturers.
 Trane, for example, regularly offers special financing and rebate opportunities during the shoulder seasons.

-Basically, there are lots of good reasons to replace an HVAC system in October instead of, say… August.
-The installation can usually happen on your schedule; you save money; and nobody has to suffer from extreme heat or cold during the process.
+There are lots of good reasons to replace an HVAC system in October instead of, say… August.
+The installation can usually happen on your schedule; you save money, and nobody has to suffer from extreme heat or cold during the process.

 Aren’t sure your AC is cut out for another summer?
 Worried your furnace might struggle through the winter?

-At PV, we can analyze your HVAC system and let you know whether now is a good time to replace it.
+At PV Heating & Air, we can analyze your HVAC system and let you know whether now a good time is to replace it.

 If your AC and furnace still have life in them, we’ll let you know.